If you're registered, you can access the medicines optimisation and medication safety dashboards using ePACT2.

 It is not intended as a performance measurement tool and there are no targets.

-Medicines optimisation dashboard now includes a link to the Medication Safety dashboard that includes a set of prescribing indicators which have been developed as part of a programme of work to reduce medication error and promote safer user of medicines, including prescribing, dispensing, administration and monitoring.
+The Medication Safety dashboard includes a set of prescribing indicators which have been developed to reduce medication error and promote safer user of medicines, including prescribing, dispensing, administration and monitoring.

 The programme of work is in response to the 'World Health Organisation' (WHO) global challenge - 'Medication with Harm'.

-More information can be found in the report of the short life working group.
+View more information in the report of the short life working group.

 The analysis is an experimental piece of work.
 This is the first time prescribing data has been linked to admissions data at a national level.